Niklas9/naktul/README.md

   - uses mysqldump to take complete SQL dump of all mysql dbs
   - uses mongodump to take complete BSON dump of all mongodb dbs
   - saves backups for 7 days back and the first of every month indefinitely
-  - uses the bzip2 compression algorithm for the smallest possible footprint
+  - choose between gzip and bzip2 compression algorithms for fastest or smallest possible footprint
   - notifies any given email address every time backup is done
   - use bash shell for prettier log coloring